bookofproofs/bookofproofs.github.io/_sources/history/20th-century/quine.md

 **Willard Van Orman Quine** was an American philosopher and logician in the analytic tradition.

 ### Mathematical Profile (Excerpt):
-* His mother, Harriet Van Orman, was a teacher.
-* Willard (or Van as he became known to his friends) was the youngest son of the family.
-* After leaving school Quine studied at Oberlin College, Oberlin, Ohio, where his brother William had also studied.
 * A fellow student suggested that he would find reading Bertrand Russell's works interesting and indeed reading Russell and Whitehead's Principia Mathematica quickly convinced Quine that he should study mathematics as his major subject with the philosophy of mathematics as a secondary topic.
 * Quine completed his doctorate in two years supervised by Alfred North Whitehead.
 * It was Whitehead who introduced him to Russell, who was visiting Harvard to lecture there, and from that time Quine began a correspondence with Russell.